top of page

 Engine Failure: People are terrible at engine failures.
 That's our fault as flight instructors.
 We're not teaching this task effectively.
 If you have a student who has never seen an engine failure before, what would you want to show them in order for them to understand a successful method for doing it themselves?
 I'm going to ask you to teach/demonstrate a simulated engine failure.
 You can teach it any way you want, but be advised I’m going to have you do it over a runway and you will be expected to put the wheels on the ground in a controllable manner.
 Your student should be capable of replicating what you just demonstrated to them.
 Luck should not be part of the discussion.

-Landings: We'll do a few of the commercial landings such as Shorts, Softs, Power Off 180s.
+Landings: We'll do a few of the private and commercial landings such as Shorts, Softs, Power Off 180s.
 We'll have you demonstrate a couple, and I'll be playing student and making some mistakes on at least one landing.
 Same thing with the Short/Soft takeoffs.
 The landings don’t need to be perfect, but they do need to be technically correct.
 Pay attention to the details.
-Your landings need to be able to pass the commercial test.
-The ACS is very clear at both the private pilot and commercial pilot level: We should be on center line, longitudinally aligned with the center line, with the correct crosswind corrections applied, and touching down at the correct pitch attitude.
+The ACS is very clear: We should be on center line, longitudinally aligned with the center line, with the correct crosswind corrections applied, and touching down at the correct pitch attitude.
 We should be touching down on the mains first, not flat or on the nose wheel.
+As a reminder, every landing except for the soft field landing requires you to touchdown on a pre-selected point.
+For the normal landing, that's at or within 200 feet beyond, short field landing is at or within 100 feet byeond, power off 180 is at or within 200 feet beyond, and the slip to a landing is at or within 400 feet beyond.
+There is no allowance for touching down short of the touchdown point of any landing.
+That's not my rule, that's straight out of the ACS.

 -Slips and Skids: I've had a lot of issues recently with people who can't tell the difference.
 That's a problem.
 We need to be able to identify each, use the appropriate one, and explain the aerodynamics involved.
 I've had a number of people who tell me they're going to use a slip, but then show me a skid instead, and don't see that as a problem.
 That's an automatic unsatisfactory test.
 Deliberate skids thinking we're doing a slip are not acceptable.
 Watch for your student doing a skid.
 This is how spins happen.
 You should be able to explain the aerodynamics involved, what the difference is, how to identify the slip vs. the skid, and why we care.